 The interior of Kanjuiri Ridge, situated at an altitude of 7,540 feet, is the heartland of Nyandarua, one of the few places in the county where large farms still stand.
 Most families have more than 50 acres land.
 After a long period of drought, the rains finally started, and farmers got busy on their farms planting potatoes, maize, and beans.
 Pyrethrum cultivation is also becoming popular, and many farmers have allocated some land for this.
 From the look of things, this is a productive land.

-On this chilly Friday afternoon, we finally arrived at Joshua Wairegi’s house after a 14-km ride on a motorbike from Tumaini center.
-Despite the area’s reputation as the food basket of Nakuru, Nyandarua, and even Nairobi, the roads are rough and unforgiving, especially during rainy seasons.
+On this chilly Friday afternoon, we finally arrived at Joshua Wairegi’s house after a 14-kilometer ride on a motorbike from Tumaini Center.
+Despite the area’s reputation as the food basket of Nakuru, Nyandarua, and even Nairobi, the roads are rough and unforgiving, especially during the rainy season.

-Our host takes us for a tour of his farm, starting with a recently finished solar power system that fuels his home and electronic equipment, including his milk chiller.
-He also shows us the dairy sections, biogas system, and his lush four-acre potato plot.
+Our host takes us for a tour of his farm, starting with a recently installed solar power system that fuels his home and electronic equipment, including his milk chiller.
+He also shows us the dairy sections, the biogas system, and his lush 4 acre potato plot.

 In Kanjuiri Ward, farmers are hardworking.
-The rains are adequate, and they have large areas of land, averaging 5-10 acres per farmer.
-However, the harvest has not been good.
+They have large areas of land, averaging 5-10 acres per farmer.
+But even though rainfall has been adequate, the harvest has not been good.
 Most farmers grow potatoes using techniques they learned from their parents, who saw potato farming as a way of life.
 They are unaware that certified potato seeds exist; instead, they recycle seed or buy it from their neighbors.
-Fertilizer use is for the few who have extra resources; yet, they still record poor harvests because they use the same fertilizer year after year without seeking expertise on the condition of their soils.
-This has led to excessive soil acidification, which greatly hinders potato growth.
-Not many farmers do rotational farming, nor do they test soils for diseases, pests, or nutrient levels.
+Fertilizer use is for the few who have extra resources; however, they still record poor harvests because they use the same fertilizer year after year without seeking expertise on the condition of their soils.
+This has led to soil acidification, which greatly hinders potato growth.
+Not many farmers practice rotational farming, nor do they test soils for diseases, pests, or nutrient levels.

-Despite working hard to better their lives, they only realize low yields, limited incomes, and degenerated soils.
+Despite working hard to better their lives, farmers only realize low yields, limited incomes, and degenerated soils.
 We now learn the struggles these farmers face: the lush green fields are misleading.
-Farmers barely make any money, yet they have many factors in their favor – except for skills and knowledge on good agricultural practices.
+While farmers have many factors in their favor, they lack the skills and knowledge on good agricultural practices.

-Wairegi and 15 other farmers formed the Sunrise Farmers Group in 2020.
-They were advised to form this group by their ward agricultural officer (WAO), who initially informed them about the potato farming training offered by IFDC, in partnership with the Nyandarua County government.
-This training is part of the Irish Aid-funded Potato Value Chain Capacity Building (PCB) project.
-This four-year project (2018-2022) aims to improve the incomes and livelihoods of potato farmers in Nyandarua County.
+Wairegi and 15 other farmers formed the Sunrise Farmers Group in 2020 on the advice of their ward agricultural officer (WAO).
+The WAO initially informed them about the potato farming training offered by IFDC, in partnership with the Nyandarua County government.
+This training is part of the Irish Aid-funded Potato Value Chain Capacity Building (PCB) project, a four-year project (2018-2022) that aims to improve the incomes and livelihoods of potato farmers in Nyandarua County.

-The WAO helped them identify a suitable site for a demonstration plot.
+The WAO helped the group identify a suitable site for a demonstration plot.
 They were trained on how to identify an ideal site for potato farming, observing key attributes such as drainage and recent land use.
 The officer also discussed soil testing, its importance, and the process of soil sampling.

 Over a period of 15 weeks, Wairegi and his group met at the demonstration site once a week to learn together.
-The lessons involved practical activities, such as identification of diseases and pests, proper use of crop protection products, hilling, harvesting, sorting and grading, and potato utilization.
-Though the training was lengthy and demanding, Wairegi says this was an eye opener for him.
+The lessons involved practical activities, such as identification of diseases and pests, proper use of crop protection products, hilling, harvesting, sorting, grading, and potato utilization.
+Though the training was lengthy and demanding, Wairegi says this was an eye-opener for him.

 “We were amazed by the results from the demonstration plots.
 We discovered the benefits of using the right inputs at the correct rate and at the right time, the need to invest in certified seed, and above all, how recordkeeping helps farmers determine the best price to sell their produce,” says Wairegi.